 And the not so great

-- limited public transport back to the city from some locations – the buses back to the city were all full with Watson’s Bay crowds by the time they reached Rose Bay so that was a problem for people who did not have cars.
+- Limited public transport back to the city from some locations – the buses back to the city were all full with Watson’s Bay crowds by the time they reached Rose Bay so that was a problem for people who did not have cars.
+In the end, we took a bus to Watson’s Bay and joined the city buses there.

 Would we do it again?